busbud/pongdome/README.md

 [resistors]: https://www.adafruit.com/products/2782

 ### Wiring everything together

+#### If using the gamepade module

+* Usually the arcade kit comes with slightly short wires as it's not meant for a ping pong table, so you're gonna have to extend each of them using electrical wire.
+Since the kit I used came with more than twice more buttons that I needed, I leveraged the connectors of the buttons I won't use to neatly fit the electrical wire extension.
+* Wire the gamepad buttons as per documentation of the kit you're using, and plug USB.

+#### If using the GPIO module

 * Plug the Raspberry PI and the screen to a power outlet.
 * Plug the T-Cobbler to the breadboard (make sure the ribbon cable is